 The preceding code creates an "editable" installation that lets you develop and test PyDynamicReporting at the same time.

-To build and create a production-like installation, first install chocolatey.
+To build and create a production-like installation on Windows (not required on other OSes), first install chocolatey.
 Then:

 To run GitHub Actions on your local desktop (recommended), install the act package.